Aaronsupa/Automated-Plant-Watering/README.md

 🌱 At home plant watering system automated on Esp32

 ## Version 1.0
 For Version 1.0, the main.cpp file controls how often the Esp32 will water the plant in the system.
 Some information will output in the serial monitor as well, each time the plant is watered.
+My plant is a succulent and only needs water once every 2 weeks.

 >Hardware necessary:
 - Esp32